 Facilitator1 But you mentioned sharing?
 Is that something you would-?
-I'm just trying to really bad day, then yes, I would pick up the phone, even if they don't know that I've had a bad day specifically with stammering.
+I'm just trying to think in my head howreally bad day, then yes, I would pick up the phone, even if they don't know that I've had a bad day specifically with stammering.
 I would pick up my friends just to have a chat with them just to...